d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 nd.concat(x, y, dim=1)
 ```

 Sometimes, we may want to construct binary NDArrays via logical statements.
 Take `x == y` as an example.
-If `x` and `y` are equal for some entry, the new NDArray has a value of 1 at the same position; otherwise, it is 0.
+If `x` and `y` are equal for some entry, the new NDArray has a value of 1 at the same position; otherwise it is 0.

 ```{.python .input}
 x == y